20 Bell-Shaped Flowers for your Garden

 18. Foxgloves Flowers

 Foxgloves Flowers are biennials (flowering from their second year) or short-lived perennials and can be evergreen.
-Foxgloves are easy to grow because they are self-seeding, so you don’t have to bother by planting them every few years.
+These plants are easy to grow because they are self-seeding, so you don’t have to bother by planting them every few years.

 These plants tend to grow up to 5 feet/ 1.5 meters, so it is best to plant them as background plants or background borders.